BurkeO/Statistical-Methods/README.md

-# ST3009 - Statistical Methods for Computer Science
+# ST3009 - Statistical Methods for Computer Science @ TCD

 Repository for 3rd Year Statistical Methods module.
 See "ST3009_description.pdf" for details.